Myelofibrosis care at Mayo Clinic

 People with myelofibrosis who seek care at Mayo Clinic have access to clinical trials based on the latest treatment advances.

 Mayo Clinic doctors will work with you to review all of your treatment options and choose the treatment that best suits your needs and goals.
-The range of treatments offered to people with myelofibrosis includes medications, blood transfusions, radiation therapy, chemotherapy, surgery to remove the spleen (splenectomy) and bone marrow transplant.
+The range of treatments offered to people with myelofibrosis includes medications, blood transfusions, chemotherapy, surgery to remove the spleen (splenectomy) and bone marrow transplant.

 Expertise and rankings